OpenBB-finance/OpenBB/website/content/sdk/reference/economy/future.md

 ---
 title: future
-description: This page provides detailed documentation on how to use OpenBB's 'future' function in Python script.
+description: "This page provides detailed documentation on how to use OpenBB's 'future'" function in Python script.
 It explains parameters and returns related to different financial instruments.
 keywords: